jesusprubio/shodan-client/README.md

 ### `async protocols(key, opts)`

-This method returns an object containing all the protocols that can be used when launching an Internet scan.
+All the protocols that can be used when launching an Internet scan.

 - `key` (string) - SHODAN API key.
 - `opts`, an object with: